semih23/loan-api-case-study/README.md

     * In this case, the `paidAmount` for the installment will be higher than its original `amount`.

 ---
+## Unit Tests

+22 unit tests have been written for all service layer components to ensure business logic correctness and to facilitate a production-like development approach.
+These tests cover various scenarios including successful operations, error conditions, and business rule validations.
+Tests can be run using the standard Maven command: `mvn test`.

+---
 ## API Usage

 ### Authentication